postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 [![Logging Variable](https://assets.postman.com/postman-docs/log-var-v8.jpg)](https://assets.postman.com/postman-docs/log-var-v8.jpg)

+### Using data variables

+The Collection Runner lets you import a CSV or a JSON file, and use the values from the data file inside requests and scripts.
+You can't set a data variable inside Postman because it's pulled from the data file, but you can access data variables inside scripts, for example using `pm.iterationData.get("variable_name")`.

+See [working with data files](/docs/running-collections/working-with-data-files/) and the [Sandbox API reference](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) for more.

 ## Sharing and persisting data

 When you edit global, collection, and environment variables in Postman, you will see a __Current Value__ that you can choose to __Persist__ or __Reset__ for individual variables.
 You can also select **Persist All** or **Reset All** to apply this setting to all variables.
 These enable you to control what happens within your local instance of Postman, independently of how the data is synced with anyone sharing your workspace, requests, collections, and environments.